 Holidays are coming!
 Some of you might know that I have a little tradition I started a few years ago to make a garment using a Christmas themed fabric.
 This year’s fabric is a jersey with Christmas themed circles on a black background.
 As this project started with the fabric, it took me a little while to find the best pattern to go with the fabric.
 Pyjamas would have worked, but I wanted something else, so I went for Simplicity 1014*, which is a very simple top to make.

 Disclaimer: This post contains affiliate links, marked with *.
 Please read my Reader Disclosure Policy for details of what that means.

 Based on my body measurements I chose to make size Medium, though a Small would do as well, I felt that the oversized look is what I want.
 Also, I did not want to use any other fabric so I opted for view A.

-I used my overlocker for the seams and only used the sewing machine for the hems, which I did using a triple zigzag rather than twin needle.
+I used my overlocker for the seams and only used the sewing machine for the hems, which I did use a triple zigzag rather than a twin needle.
 I thought that some gold ribbon will look better rather than making the ties from self-fabric.
 I used about 1m of gold ribbon I had in my stash.

 Pattern: Simplicity 1014* Knit tunics that can be worn in a variety of ways for different looks.
-Wear cowl around your shoulders, neck, or as a hood.
-View B has contrast cowl and sleeve bands.
+Wear the cowl around your shoulders, neck, or as a hood.
+View B has a contrast cowl and sleeve bands.
 Simplicity sewing pattern.

 Sizing: XXS – XXL all in one envelope